Verified and Tested 12/30/15

 Choose an email address for the Administrator account and set a strong password.

 That’s it!
 Now log in to the admin console with the username “admin” and the password you chose.

 To access the console in the future, simply login via the following URL:

 Now you can create a chat room and connect to it with your favorite XMPP chat client.
 Enjoy!
-Please check back here for more updates, and to consider a market-leading cloud hosting server from Atlantic.Net.
+Please check back here for more updates, and learn more about our reliable HIPAA-compliant cloud hosting solutions.